 Disclaimer: I’m not a financial advisor (I’m a nurse!) and don’t pretend to be one online.
 We suggest consulting your tax and accounting professionals.
 This post is for informational purposes only.

-Here are some advanced strategies for generating more wealth and retiring early.
+Here are some advanced strategies for generating more wealth, retiring early, and joining the FIRE movement.

 Early Retirement Account Withdrawal & The Roth IRA Conversion Ladder

 This strategy is one of the fundamental pillars of the FIRE plan as it allows you to withdraw money from your retirement accounts before the official retirement age without incurring an early withdrawal penalty.